smapiot/piral/docs/specs/feed-api-specification.md

 **Error Response**

 In case of a bad request (e.g., missing a `file` entry, or uploading an invalid file) the HTTP status code has to be `400`.
 This is also true if, e.g., the `name` does not match an expected format.

+In case the `X-Microfrontend-Type` header was set to an unsupported value different than `pilet`, the HTTP response status code has to be `400`.

 In case of a failed authentication, the HTTP response status code has to be `401`.